Our prices for tickets may be higher than face value. Any and all copyrights, trademarks or trade names used are for descriptive purposes only.

 They will watch history in the making while savoring that electric atmosphere that seems to exist only at the Games.
 If there’s a sporting event that should be on your bucket list—this is the one.

 Tokyo (東京, Tōkyō) is the capital of Japan and the world’s most heavily populated metropolis.
 There are loads of things to do in Tokyo and things to see other than the Summer Games.
 Sports fans have the option to visit the Sensoji Temple and Asakusa Shrine in the Asakusa district.
-Visitors can go shopping in the fashion mecca of Ginza, experience the sight of Shibuya crossing (popular as the busiest intersection in the world), admire the views of Mount Fuji, or sample some of the amazing Tokyo food and drink.
+Visitors can go shopping in the fashion mecca of Ginza, experience the sight of Shibuya Crossing (popularly known as the busiest intersection in the world), admire the views of Mount Fuji, or sample some of the amazing Tokyo food and drinks.

-The Japanese capital will be the place to be in the summer of 2020.
-As hosts to the Summer Games, Tokyo will welcome and approximate of 11,000 athletes from 206 countries.
+The Japanese capital is the place to be in the summer of 2020.
+As hosts to the Summer Games, Tokyo will welcome an approximate of 11,000 athletes from 206 countries.
 During the last Summer Games in Rio, over a million visitors came to witness the competitions.
 Sports enthusiasts can expect even more guests to turn up in 2020.

 There are 33 different venues for the Summer Games in Tokyo.
-The majority of these are split into two zones — the Heritage Zone and the Tokyo Bay Zone — and within five miles of the Olympic Village.
-The center of the action will be the National Olympic Stadium, which will be the venue for the Opening and Closing Ceremonies, the athletics events, and the football final.
+The majority of these are split into two zones — the Heritage Zone and the Tokyo Bay Zone — and are within five miles of the Olympic Village.
+The center of the action will be the National Olympic Stadium, which will be the venue for the opening and closing ceremonies, the athletics events, and the football final.